 Obtaining a Permit

 A backcountry use permit is required for all stock use.
-This permit is available at the Kohm Yah-mah-nee Visitor Center, the Loomis Museum, or through mail to the park headquarters, P.O.
-Box 100, Mineral, CA 96063.
 Permits are free of charge.
-To obtain a permit prior to your arrival, you may complete a wilderness permit application.
-Or obtain one in person upon arrival.
+The permit is available at the Kohm Yah-mah-nee Visitor Center and the Loomis Museum, or can be sent through the mail (requires at least 14 days to process).
+To obtain a permit by mail prior to your arrival, you must complete the online permit application and send it to email@example.com via email.
+You may also obtain a permit in person upon your arrival.

 The following sites are provided for camping with stock in the park.
 Please note that overnight stays are not permitted in the backcountry.
 Butte Lake Corral | Juniper Lake Corral | Summit Lake Corral